spring-guides/gs-rest-service/README.md

 The magic is in the [`@ResponseBody`](http://static.springsource.org/spring/docs/3.2.x/javadoc-api/org/springframework/web/bind/annotation/ResponseBody.html) annotation. `@ResponseBody` tells Spring MVC to not render a model into a view, but rather to write the returned object into the response body.
 It does this by using one of Spring's message converters.
 Because Jackson 2 is on the classpath, Spring's [`MappingJackson2HttpMessageConverter`](http://static.springsource.org/spring/docs/3.2.x/javadoc-api/org/springframework/http/converter/json/MappingJackson2HttpMessageConverter.html) is automatically chosen to convert the Greeting instance to JSON.

-Creating an executable main class
+Create an executable main class
 ---------------------------------

 We can launch the application from a custom main class, or we can do that directly from one of the configuration classes.
 The easiest way is to use the `SpringApplication` helper class: